sgracia13/sgracia13/README.md

 ---

 ### :woman_technologist: About Me :
 - :telescope: I have a background in Product Management and have worked as a software engineer.
-Whether it's writing stories in Jira or getting my hands dirty with Python, I enjoy building things with cool people.
+Whether it's writing stories in Jira, brainstorming in Figma or getting my hands dirty with Python, I enjoy building things with cool people.

 - :seedling: Exploring Technical Content Writing and Design.